mother-of-all-self-hosting/ansible-role-collabora-online/docs/configuring-collabora-online.md

 See the project's [documentation](https://www.collaboraonline.com/code/) to learn what CODE does and why it might be useful to you.

+>[!NOTE]
+> While there are several software porivided by Collabora Productivity Ltd such as Collabora Online, Collabora Office, this role is specifically configured to install a CODE instance.

 ## Prerequisites

 To run a Collabora Online instance it is necessary to prepare a [Redis](https://redis.io/) server for managing a metadata database.